Search. Compare. Go!

-Everyone in the Philippines has to have basic insurance - the insurance geeks call this Compulsory Third Party Liability (CTPL) or Compulsory Motor Vehicle Liability Insurance (CMVLI).
-See the words “compulsory”?
-That means you don’t get a choice – no insurance, no registration with the Land Transportation Office.
+Everyone in the Philippines has to have basic insurance, the insurance geeks call this Compulsory Third Party Liability (CTPL) or Compulsory Motor Vehicle Liability Insurance (CMVLI).
+See the word “compulsory” there?
+That means you don’t have a choice—no insurance, no registration with the Land Transportation Office.
 This compulsory insurance covers you up to ₱100,000 if you have an accident and someone else (who isn’t in your car) is seriously hurt or dies.

-You can choose to add comprehensive insurance on top of your compulsory.
+You can choose to add comprehensive insurance on top of your compulsory policy.
 What you get varies between insurers.
-You can compare on GoBear to see which insurers offer the benefits you want.
+You can compare with GoBear to see which insurers offer the benefits you want.
 Some of the extra benefits you can choose are:

-• Acts of Nature: Mother nature can be unpredictable.
-If you live in an area that gets lots of tropical storms, you might want to add on this benefit.
-It covers your car if it’s damaged by earthquakes, typhoons, hurricanes and volcanic eruptions.
+- Acts of Nature: Natural disasters can be unpredictable.
+If you live in an area that gets lots of tropical storms, you might want to add this benefit to your policy.
+It covers your car if it’s damaged by earthquakes, typhoons, hurricanes, and volcanic eruptions.

-• Strike, riot and civil commotion: When people are passionate about a cause, things can get out of hand.
-This benefit covers your car if it gets damaged or totalled during a strike, riot or commotion.
+- Strike, riot, and civil commotion: When people are passionate about a cause, things can get out of hand.
+This benefit covers your car if it gets damaged or totaled during a strike, riot, or commotion.
 We hope, for your sake, you’re not in the car if this happens!

-• Extra third party Liability: Also called, Voluntary third-party liability or VTPL.
+- Extra third party Liability: This is also referred to as voluntary third-party liability or VTPL.
 As mentioned above, you already have some third-party cover in your compulsory insurance.
-But you can choose to add on this extra insurance in case the third-party claim is higher than your basic insurance will cover.
+But you can choose to add this extra coverage in case the third-party claim is higher than what your basic insurance will cover.
 There are 2 different types:

-b.
-Property Damage (VTPL-PD): This covers the expenses if you accidently hit another car or someone else’s property.
+- Property Damage (VTPL-PD): This covers the expenses if you accidentally hit another car or someone else’s property.
 It only includes the car and property of the third-party.